 About

 My name is Dimitrios (but most people call me Dimitris) Ntounis [/di-MEE-tris DOO-nis/] and I come from Athens, Greece.
 I am currently a PhD Candidate in the Physics Department at Stanford University.
-I spend a lot of time at SLAC National Accelerator Laboratory working with the SLAC ATLAS group.
+I am a researcher at SLAC National Accelerator Laboratory working with the SLAC ATLAS group.
 I’m also pursuing a PhD Minor in Computer Science at Stanford.

 Education